 - Best for: Reaching shoppers who viewed your products but didn’t purchase

-- Now available: Contextual targeting based on browsing behavior
+- Now available: Contextual targeting based on browsing behavior and purchase intent signals

 Setting Up Your First Campaign